Northumbria GP Training Programme

 The PDP should be SMART and a living document.

 Doctors in Difficulty?

-How can I look back at trainees’ previous posts/ assessments?
+How can I look back at previous posts/ assessments?

 A log of the evidence from previous posts is saved under “evidence”.
 You may need to change the ST year and the review number on the drop-down box.
 Assessment information is also stored under “posts” and can be accessed by clicking “view” on the assessment column of the required post.

 Educators notes can provide useful information about any additional support that has been offered.
-Meetings from DRES (doctors requiring extra support) meetings will be logged here along with educational prescriptions.
+Meetings from Training Porgramme Support (TPS) meetings will be logged here along with educational prescriptions.

 What help is there?

-If you have concerns about a trainee please do not hesitate to contact the scheme to discuss further.
+If you have concerns about a doctor in GP training please do not hesitate to contact the scheme to discuss further.

 Northumbria GP Training Programme provides regular half day training sessions in the IT labs at Northumbria University, Coach Lane Campus